WDI-SEA/react-development-course-materials/06-Applied Practice/01-exploring-documentation-lecture.md

 **Talking Points**:

-- Here are recommended places to ask for help.
+- Here are some recommended places to ask for help.
 However, make sure you try your best to find the answer first.
-Many frameworks don't have such a large community, so being able to find the answer on your own is crucial.
-Also, while a problem might seem dire, the solution may well be a single command or short explanation found in the documentation.
+Many frameworks don't have such a large community, so being able to find an answer on your own is crucial.
+Also, while a problem might seem dire, its solution may well be a single command or short explanation found in the documentation.

-- That said, looking through questions that have been asked previously is a great place for research.
-If you're having a problem, chances are high that someone else once had that same problem.
+- That said, looking through questions that have been asked previously is also a great research practice.
+If you're having a problem, chances are high that someone else has had it, too.

 </aside>